natreed/2PSports/README.md

 The instructions button shows step by step instructions for using the app.

-Back End:
+## Back End:
 The back end uses socket.io for communication with the client side.
-The back and forth is as follows:

-On sign up or sign in message is sent to server and server responds with an error message or a ‘login success’ message along with client name and id.
+- On sign up or sign in message is sent to server and server responds with an error message or a ‘login success’ message along with client name and id.
 The client then updates the name and id variables for the session.

-When a sport image icon is clicked a ‘map load’ message is sent to the server and a response of all of the pins for that sport and customer information is sent to the client.
+- When a sport image icon is clicked a ‘map load’ message is sent to the server and a response of all of the pins for that sport and customer information is sent to the client.
 Pins for the customer in the session are excluded.

-The database consists of two tables:
+### The database consists of two tables:

-Customer Info: (id, name, email, gender, password)
+- Customer Info: (id, name, email, gender, password)
-Pins: (id, sport, skillLevel, position)
+- Pins: (id, sport, skillLevel, position)

 I should really have a password table as well, but that will be for another time.

-Conclusion Things to do:
+## Loose ends:
-I would like to keep working on this as a personal project.
-I think I’ve got something I can build on.
+This might be a good side project.

 I need to improve the database schema, and make the signup and password storage more robust.
 -	I don’t check for password length.